Skip to main content

 The project aims to draw attention to the relationships between the art market and public museums and to share expertise, experience and perspectives among stakeholders.
 It aims to increase public engagement with the significance of the history of the antique trade in British cultural life.

-The Year of the Dealer will reveal new and previously marginalised stories of world-renowned and familiar museum objects through the co-production of a series of 5 museum 'hidden history' digital trails; each trail will have a curated selection of 10 museum objects foregrounding the history of antique dealers in the biography of the museum object.
-The Digital Trails will be available via the project website and at 5 of our collaborating museum partner websites.
+The Year of the Dealer project reveals new and previously marginalised stories of world-renowned and familiar museum objects through the co-production of a series of 5 museum 'hidden history' digital trails; each trail has a curated selection of 10 museum objects foregrounding the history of antique dealers in the biography of the museum object.
+The Digital Trails will be available via the project website in late 2025 and at 5 of our collaborating museum partner websites.

-As part of the interpretation and public engagement strategy for the 5 Digital Trails at our partner museums, the project lead, Dr Mark Westgarth, has created a digital artwork film, 'Echo' (2022).
+As part of the interpretation and public engagement strategy the project lead, Professor Mark Westgarth, has created a digital artwork film, 'Echo' (2022).

 'Echo' is a short film (6 mins 42 secs) which foregrounds the notion of gesture, repetition and performance in the art market.
-'Echo' will be premiered at some of our partner museums as part of the launch of the Digital Trails.
+'Echo' will be premiered in late 2025 as part of the launch of the YoD Digital Trails.

-The project also involves the co-production of art market themed knowledge exchange workshops and public engagement ‘In Conversation’ events hosted by the partner museums.
-The workshops will consider the relationships between the art market and public museums, drawing in historical and contemporary perspectives and will also consider the challenges and future opportunities for the relationships between museums and the art market.
-The 'In Conversation' events invite key art market professionals, museum professionals, academics and commentators to discuss and debate the subject of the art market and public museums.
+The project also involved the co-production of art market themed knowledge exchange workshops and public engagement ‘In Conversation’ events hosted by the partner museums.
+The workshops considered the relationships between the art market and public museums, drawing in historical and contemporary perspectives and the challenges and future opportunities for the relationships between museums and the art market.
+The 'In Conversation' events invited key art market professionals, museum professionals, academics and commentators to discuss and debate the subject of the art market and public museums.

-Other activities as part of the Year of the Dealer project include museum front of house staff and volunteer training workshops at each of the 7 partner museums to ensure that the project research and objectives are disseminated and cascaded to the front-line interface with the public.
+Other activities as part of the Year of the Dealer project included museum front of house staff and volunteer training workshops at each of the 7 partner museums to ensure that the project research and objectives was disseminated and cascaded to the front-line interface with the public.

 We have also made a film of the play 'Quinneys' (1915).
 ‘Quinneys’ (2021) is the story of the fictional antique dealer Joseph Quinney.
 The film aims to critically engage the general public with the central role that 'authenticity' has played in the art market, and to explore and critique the trope of the antique dealer as a problematic character, often associated with fakes and forgeries and the ‘love of money’.

-There will be a series of interdisciplinary workshops, drawing on theatre and performance studies and material culture studies as well as the history of antique dealers.
+There was a series of interdisciplinary workshops, drawing on theatre and performance studies and material culture studies as well as the history of antique dealers.

 Please see events pages and museum trails pages for more information on the proposed events and activities associated with the ‘Year of the Dealer’ project.